garu/scala-for-perl5-programmers/README.md

 #### Traits

-And if you're into roles (and you should), be in from Moo(se) or Role::Tiny, Scala provides a similar feature called 'traits'.
+And if you're into roles (and you should be), whether from Moo(se) or Role::Tiny, Scala provides a similar feature called 'traits'.
 You define a trait just like you define a class or singleton object, except you use the 'trait' keyword:

 ```scala
 trait MyTrait {